Is Pilates Good for Scoliosis?

 - Improve posture and aesthetics of torso

-- Minimize appearance of rib and hip protrusions
+- Minimize symptoms such as appearance of rib and hip protrusions

 - Widen range in spinal mobility